MuckRock/documentcloud/docs/api/search.md

 Range searches allow you to search for fields that fall within a certain range.
 For example, `pages:[2 TO 20]` will search for all documents with 2 to 20 pages, inclusive.
 You can use `{` and `}` for exclusive ranges, as well as mix and match them.
 Although this is most useful on numeric and date [fields](#fields), it will also work on text fields: `[a TO c]` will match all text alphabetically between a and c.

 You can also use `*` for either end of the range to make it open ended.
-For example, `pages:[100 TO *]` will find all documents with at least 100 pages.
+For example, `pages:[100 TO *]` will find all documents with at least 100 pages, while `pages:[* to 20]` will find all documents with at most 20 pages.

 ### Boosting